cybergarage/uecho-go/doc/examples.md

 ## uechosearch

-The `uechosearch` is a sample controller to search all [ECHONET Lite][enet] nodes in the same local area network, and the usage is below.
+The `uechosearch` is a sample controller that searches for all [ECHONET Lite][enet] nodes in the same local area network.
+The usage is as follows:

 ```
 Usage : uechosearch [options]